What? A Three-Veggie Quesadilla?

 Is your mouth watering yet?
-All it takes to prepare is some corn tortillas, shredded Monterey Jack Cheese, sliced avocados, sliced tomatoes, and alfalfa sprouts.
+All it takes to prepare is some corn tortillas, shredded monterey jack cheese, sliced avocados, sliced tomatoes, and alfalfa sprouts.
 These are so unbelievably good.
 I can’t stop raving about them.
-The melted Monterey Jack paired with the creamy smoothness of the Avocado, plus the sliced fresh tomatoes.
+The melted monterey jack paired with the creamy smoothness of the avocado, plus the sliced fresh tomatoes.
 Man O Man!
-I use Romas because they bring out the flavor and then…wait for it.
+I use Roma tomatoes because they bring out the flavor and then…wait for it.
 Then filling it with alfalfa sprouts or broccoli sprouts gives the quesadilla the ultimate crunch and texture factor.
 OMG!
 When you take a bite, if that is not mouth-watering enough, top it off with Sweet Chili Sauce for an incredible taste experience.
 Frying the tortilla in butter or oil also brings out the flavors.

 Grab an 8 inch frying pan.
 It can be non-stick, cast iron or whatever you feel comfortable to cook with.
 You can either spray the pan with non-stick, canola/vegetable oil or use a dab of butter.
 Then place a tortilla on the pan and sear the tortilla on medium heat.
 While it is warming up and when it begins to bubble, turn it over and place about 1/4 cup of shredded Jack cheese only on one half.
 Then with your tongs fold the tortilla together and flip when the cheese melts, remove from the pan.

-Now take the Quesadilla (uh, taco) with the melted gooey cheese that you set aside.
+Now take the quesadilla (uh… taco) with the melted gooey cheese that you set aside.
 Add the tomatoes, the yummy sprouts, and around three slices of avocado.
 Top it off with the Sweet Chili Sauce.
 By this time I can hardly wait to eat it.
-Now you may devour it in one sitting.
-I don’t get to do that much, so more power to you. 🙂 This recipe can be tailored to fit you, your family, your friends or your son’s class at school.
+You can devour it in one sitting.
+I don’t get to do that much, so more power to you. 🙂 This recipe can be tailored to fit you, your family, your friends or your kid’s class at school.

 Yield 2-4 servings